chef/chef-vault-testfixtures/README.md

 The helper will call `ChefVault::Item.load`, which will be stubbed using the data bag from the test/integration/data_bags directory.

+To set a custom folder from where to load the data bags, you can use the :custom_data_bags_path parameter when calling rspec_shared_context:

+    RSpec.describe 'my_cookbook::default' do
+      include ChefVault::TestFixtures.rspec_shared_context(custom_data_bags_path: "path/to/data_bags")

 ## VAULT PROBING

 Some recipes and helpers attempt to determine if a data bag is a vault